Skip to main content

 Teaching

 Monica is actively involved in the MSc Developmental Psychology & Psychopathology programme.
 She was the co-leader of the “Psychological Approaches to Treatment” PAT module in 2022/2023 and the 2023/2024 semester.
-In 2024/2025 she is a lead on the skill development section of the MSc.
-She will also provide teaching on principles of cognitive behavioral therapy CBT in the PAT module.
+In 2024/2025, she will be the lead on the Skill Development section of the MSc.
+She is also a lecturer on the PAT module.

-Monica also supervises project students at MSc levels in topics related to stress and mental health.
-Monica is the main supervisor of PhD student Vid Mlakar.
-Vid’s project investigates the role of telomere length and lifestyle factors in severe mental disorder.
+Monica supervises project students at MSc levels in topics related to stress and mental health, and she is the main supervisor of PhD student Vid Mlakar.
+Vid’s project investigates the role of telomere length and lifestyle factors in severe mental disorders.
 Another person in Monica’s group is Dr Elise (Els) Halff.
-Els is a postdoctoral researcher exploring the role of stress on telomere length in stem cells from patients with psychosis and in healthy individual.
-The stem cell stress project is a performed in collaboration with Professor Deepak at the MRC Centre for Neurodevelopment Disorders, Wohl Cellular Imaging Centre, King’s College London.
+Els is a postdoctoral researcher exploring the role of stress on telomere length in stem cells from patients with psychosis and in healthy individuals to answer if people with psychosis are more vulnerable to stress on a cellular level than people in general.
+The stem cell stress project is performed in collaboration with Professor Deepak Srivastava at the MRC Centre for Neurodevelopment Disorders, Wohl Cellular Imaging Centre, King’s College London.

 Expertise and public engagement

 Monica is one of the founders of the Young Academy in Norway.
-She has written more than 70 publications on the role of stress and mental health; she has been a Guest Editor or board members of several journals, including the Frontiers and the Psychiatry research.
-She has received numerous awards, including the NARSAD Young investigator award.
+She has written more than 70 publications on the role of stress and mental health; she has been a Guest Editor and a board member on several journals, including Frontiers and Psychiatry Research.
+She has received numerous awards, including the Brain and Behavior NARSAD Young Investigator Award.